bryanwyk/data-structures-algorithms/README.md

 > 1. **Linear probing** - if sufficient memory is used to ensure the table size is big to reduce chance of collision.
 > 2. **Double hashing** - makes most efficient use of memory (in current table), but requires need to compute a second hash.
 Outperforms linear probing where the load factor is approaching 1 (i.e. fuller tables).
 > 3. **Separate chaining** - simplest, resizable (use if do not know how many items to be included and there is a reasonable chance the table will become full), has fast insert and delete, but slow search.
 The load factor can be greater than 1.
 Also does not require rehashing every item in the case that the table becomes full like it does in open addressing.
-* Open addressing (when each array position contains a single item)
+* Closed Hashing/Open addressing (when each array position contains a single item)
     * Linear probing
         * How it works:
             * If array[N] is empty, put it there